 When it comes to choosing a snow guard, it appears longevity of the guard and safety are a concern.
 Although we do not install snow guards, we do have another suggestion that will work even better than snow guards where a gutter system has been installed.

-In our last article, we talked about using leaf guards as a snow guard as well.
-To accomplish this, a specific type of leaf guard will need to be installed.
-The guard allows a heat tape to run through the guard melting the snow and ice and keeping the gutter system functioning as it should.
+Leaf guards can act as a snow guard as well.
+To accomplish this, a specific type of gutter guard will need to be installed.
+The guard allows a heat tape to run through the guard melting the snow and ice.
+This keeps the gutter system functioning as it should.
 By adding heat tape to the first couple feet of a roof, the snow will not overwhelm the gutter guard.
 Another possibility is to have the snow removed from the roof.
-For more information or to schedule a free quote, call 845-223-6111 or visit www.brothersgutters.com.